RE: How to Fix MacBook Stuck on Loading Screen

 As we know, MacBooks are reliable computers, but sometimes MacBooks are also acting strange.
 For example, iMac gets stuck on loading screen, or Mac progress bar is stuck at 100% and has no response, MacBook stuck after successful High Sierra installation.
-When you meet this troublesome issue at the first time, you might be freak out.
-To fix MacBook Pro/Air stuck on loading screen problem, please try following methods below.
+When you meet this troublesome issue for the first time, you might be freak out.
+To fix MacBook Pro/Air stuck on loading screen problem, please try the following methods below.

 If you find files missing after reinstalling macOS, try FonePaw Data Recovery to recover files from Mac.

 - 1. Reset your Mac's SMC